motangpuar/oai5g/doc/NR_SA_Tutorial_OAI_multi_nrUE_rfsim.md

 ### RFsimulator

-- For the gNB configuration file, follow the path to openairinterface5g/ci-scripts/conf_files and edit the gnb.sa.band78.106prb.rfsim.conf
+- For the gNB configuration file, follow the link to the configuration files:  [Configurations] (../ci-scripts/conf_files/gnb.sa.band78.106prb.rfsim.conf)

 - Add this line to the bottom of the conf file for including the channel models in your simulations.